 Ima is a casual Japanese noodle shop in Corktown that’s perfect for a quick lunch, weeknight dinner, or after a visit to nearby Batch Brewing Company.
 They serve traditional bowls of udon, and rice dishes topped with everything from barbecued eel to curry, along with dumplings and jicama shell tacos that we weirdly like.
 Try the forest udon and if you really want to make a night out of it, opt for a sake tasting.

 Detroit Vegan Soul is a magical place where vegans and carnivores can get together and at least agree on one thing: the hush puppies are amazing.
-Come here with your coworker who doesn’t believe tofu can taste good or your vegan friend who won’t have to ask for any substitutions for once.
+Come here with someone who doesn’t believe tofu can taste good or your vegan friend who won’t have to ask for any substitutions for once.
 We’re partial to the sandwiches, like the BBQ tofu and veggie burger, but everything is good here and will likely be one of the healthier things you’ve eaten in a while.

 Hidden down Belt Alley - a Midtown alleyway filled with street murals and art galleries - is Standby, a semi-speakeasy that doubles as a cocktail bar and restaurant.
 The bar itself, which is referred to as a “cocktail lab,” serves more than 50 different cocktails, most of which are really delicious, but also take a few minutes to make.
-It’s dimly lit and definitely intimate, so if you’re looking for a good date spot, come here.
+It’s dimly-lit and definitely intimate, so if you’re looking for a good date spot, come here.
 You can also stop in until midnight for a late dinner, with the gnocchi and cheeseburger being two of the biggest crowd pleasers.
 If you want another bar to check out afterward, grab a frozen cocktail at The Skip at the other end of the alley.

 Cafe D’Mongo’s is almost impossible to try and explain.
 Located next to the old Detroit Synagogue downtown, it’s the kind of quirky dive bar that feels like it’s been around 100 years even though it opened in 2007.
 Between the small space, stiff drinks, and absurd amount of Detroit history and pictures on the wall, d’Mongo’s is the kind of place you want the bartender to know your name, even if you’re just passing through.
 Expect live music, some very friendly regulars, and to have more drinks than you planned to.